Louis R. Nowell: Elections

-See also List of Los Angeles municipal election returns, 1963 and after.

 Nowell was a candidate for Los Angeles City Council District 1 in 1963 to succeed Everett G. Burkhalter; he placed second in the April primary to attorney Phill Silver.
 He won in the June final.
 He was easily reelected in 1965, but in 1969 he polled just 54% of the vote in the primary.
 He had a strong opponent that year in Jim Keysor, who polled 18% of the vote and went on to be elected to the State Assembly.

 During his time in office, Nowell supported more residential development, as Southern California was continuing to attract new residents.
 In 1977 he led an effort to formally opposed forced school busing in Los Angeles to achieve racial integration, believing that parents wanted the choice of where their children went to school, with most preferring their own neighborhoods.

 In 1973 Nowell was subject to a forceful opposition campaign led by Gerald and Betty Decter (below), who sent out thousands of anti-Nowell brochures and fliers to District 1 voters.
 The councilman complained that "hundreds of young people" had come from outside the district to work against him.
 Nevertheless, Nowell won in the primary by a 54% vote.

 In an emotional speech to the City Council (below, Quotations), he announced in 1976 that he would not run for reelection the next year.
 "His voice broke, and he appeared to be near tears."
 Instead, he was a candidate for city controller, coming in third.